Vito-Research/Vito-Visualization/README.md

 - Reduce spread of COVID-19 via smartwatches
 - More efficient and convenient algorithms
 - Analyze the results of the Vito iOS and Android Apps
-- Compare NightSignal (an algrthim developed by Stanford University) to Vito
+- Compare NightSignal (an algorithm developed by Stanford University) to Vito

 ## Contributing